IBM/car-auction-network-fabric-node-sdk/README.md

 Chaincode Type: Node
 ```

+To do this, simply fill out the form with the same exact way,  and increase the `Chaincode Version` by one.
+This will enable you to do a chaincode update, and will allow you to use the new chaincode when invoking transactions

 Choose your chaincode files from the `car-auction-network-fabric-node-sdk/chaincode` (recently cloned)
 directory.
 Inside that directory, you should find a `package.json` and `carauction.js` file.
 Select both of those.